Southeastern Free Will Baptist College

 Southeastern Free Will Baptist College is a college of the Free Will Baptist denomination located in Wendell, North Carolina.
 It was started in Virginia Beach, Virginia at Gateway FWB Church.
 Jim Marcum took over as President of the college in 2012, replacing Dr. Lorenza Stox.
 Jeff Jones is Chairman of the Board of Directors.
 According to the college's website, "The purpose of Southeastern Free Will Baptist College is to train young men and women for church-related ministries."
 In 2018 Nate Ange took over as President, replacing Jim Marcum.

 Degrees and certificates

-Southeastern offers bachelor's degrees in Teacher Education, Religious Arts, Missions, and Bible.
-A two-year Associate in Ministry is also available.
+Southeastern was established in 1983 and offers bachelor's degrees in Pastoral Theology, Teacher Education, Missions, Music, Bible, and Business Administration.
+Two-year associate's degrees in Ministry and Business Administration are also available.
 This school is accredited through the Transnational Association of Christian Colleges and Schools.

 Student information

 The college has a student base from Free Will Baptist and Baptist churches across the country.
-Approximate cost of this college is $15,900 per year including tuition, room and board, and fees.
+Approximate cost of this college is $16,300 per year including tuition, room and board, and fees.
+Financial aid is available.